 November 11, 2001: figures revealed: as of then, “Invincible” had sold an astonishing 4.4 million copies worldwide – in just 2 weeks!!!”#1 spot on charts in countries around the world including The U.S., The U.K., Australia, Belgium, Denmark, France, Germany, Holland, Hungary, Norway, Sweden, Switzerland, and Turkey.

 November 12, 2001: “Greatest Hits: HIStory Volume I” had been released [US release date: November 13].The disc feat.
 15 remastered greatest hits and 72 minutes of music.
 Another re-release?
 What about the master recording sound owned by MJ?
-Did he ever gave his consent to do such thing while promoting a new album?
+Did he ever give his consent to do such thing while promoting a new album?
 And at Michael Jackson expenses?
 That’s for sure!

 November 14, 2001: Invincible in preliminary ratings released.
 “Michael Jackson: 30th Anniversary Celebration” had tumbled the competition, including ABC’s “NYPD Blue” – garnering an 18 percent share of the TV audience.
 Michael Jackson’s 30th Anniversary concert special draw a record 25.7 million American viewers this Tuesday, November 13th, on CBS.

 December 03, 2001: “Cry”, the second single release of “Invincible” had been commercially released.
 The release feat the previously unreleased track “Shout”.
 (Sadly, it would prove to be the last single release of “Invincible”.
-The single was not commercially released in the U.S.A., instead “Butterflies” should have been commercially released but it was cancelled later).
+The single was not commercially released in the U.S.A., instead “Butterflies” should have been commercially released but it was canceled later).

 December 05, 2001: radio station KIIS-FM announced a special appearance of MJ at “KIIS-FM’s Jingle Ball”, on December 19, 2001, at Staples Center, Los Angeles.